U.S. firms eye Myanmar as sanctions suspended

 "They know how to fight an insurgency, but they don't know how to run an economy," he said.

-U.S. Campaign for Burma, which opposes wholesale lifting of sanctions until the government makes deeper reforms, said Myanmar's army continued to wage a campaign against the Kachin ethnic minority in northern Myanmar and the new U.S. policy would do little to stop it.
+U.S. Campaign for Burma, a human rights advocacy group that opposes wholesale lifting of sanctions until the government makes deeper reforms, said Myanmar's army continued to wage a brutal campaign against the Kachin ethnic minority in northern Myanmar and the new U.S. policy would do little to stop it.

 Bill Davis, Burma Project director of the group Physicians for Human Rights, said Kachin and other ethnic minority groups whose homelands hold Myanmar's natural resources told him in interviews they were "still afraid of the government".